Results.

 Leave to appeal denied where applicant failed to show a prima facie arguable appeal or novel point of law.

-Leave to appeal – Appellate Jurisdiction Act s.5(1)(c) and Court of Appeal Rules r.45(a) – test for leave: question of general importance, novel point of law, or prima facie/arguable appeal – leave refused where applicant only amplifies grievances – dismissal with costs.
+Civil procedure — Leave to appeal — test for leave: question of general importance, novel point of law, or prima facie/arguable appeal — leave refused where applicant only amplifies grievances — dismissal with costs

 10 May 2017

-A valid DPP certificate under s36(2) EOCCA bars bail even if filed late and without detailed reasons.
+A valid DPP certificate under s36(2) EOCCA precludes bail despite late filing or absence of detailed reasons.

 4 May 2017